Sweet↕ | Region↕ | Main Ingredient↕ | Texture↕ | Served↕ | Known For↕ |

 Traditional Pakistani mithai and desserts — from syrup-soaked jalebi to fragrant kheer, representing centuries of culinary artistry.

-Spanish Dishes
+Malaysian Dishes

-Traditional dishes from Spanish cuisine.
+Traditional dishes and foods from Malaysian cuisine.

 Popular Fruits